How to Sell a House By Owner in Missouri

 When the time comes to move, some tenacious homeowners in Missouri are eager to take over the reins of their home sale and figure out how to sell a house by owner.

-In this guide to selling FSBO in Missouri, we’ll cover what can be the most difficult aspects of selling by owner in the Show Me State, including the steps that might be harder than you think.
+This guide to selling FSBO in Missouri will explore the most challenging aspects of selling your own home in the Show Me State, including steps that may prove more challenging than anticipated.
 We’ll also provide a comprehensive overview of the full process to prep, market, and close on your home without the assistance of a real estate agent.

 Note: Once you’ve seen what’s required, you can roll up your sleeves and get started with your FSBO sale.
-Or — in the event you’d prefer to work with a real estate agent — HomeLight would be happy to introduce you to highly-rated professionals in your Missouri market who can help you command top dollar and provide a low-stress selling experience.
+Or, in the event you’d prefer to work with a real estate agent, HomeLight would be happy to introduce you to highly-rated professionals in your Missouri market who can help you command top dollar for your home and provide a low-stress selling experience.

 Disclaimer: This blog post is intended for educational purposes only.
 HomeLight recommends that you look into the real estate regulations for your area and consult a trusted advisor.